Rhinoplasty in Perth

 Your Specialist Plastic Surgeon will provide an indication of the likely costs, such as your surgeon’s fee, anaesthetist’s fees and hospital and theatre fees.
 Your surgeon’s fee includes all post-operative care and nurse dressings.
 Pricing will vary from case to case, but an indicative range of your surgeon’s fee is $6,000 to $8,000 excluding GST.
 Anaesthetist, hospital and theatre fees are additional.

-There are Medicare and private health insurance rebates for some types of nose surgery in Perth.
+There may be Medicare and private health insurance rebates available for nose surgery in Perth depending on strict Medicare eligibility criteria.
 Your surgeon can provide you with more information, but you would then need to talk to your private health insurer to determine exactly how much cover they will provide and confirm what your final out-of-pocket costs will be.